JesusXD88/p0insettiaPatched/README.md

 # p0insettia
 A tool for [(semi-){un-(tethered jailbreak)}] of iOS 10.3.4 ~~32-bit devices~~ iPhone 5 with checkm8 BootROM exploit.

+Fork of dora2ios' p0insettia that fixes some errors when building (mainly missing some IOKit library headers), so the project can be built OOB even on a fresh macOS installation.

 ## Note
 - All at your own risk!
 - The package used for this jailbreak can be obtained via Cydia from the following repository.